thataustin/website/_posts/2011-10-22-javascript_function_forms.md

   var temp = countDownToZero;
   countDownToZero = undefined;
+  localName = undefined; // sanity check, unset localName as well

-  // ... and again, the function we care about ended up in a var called temp instead of a var with a rational name console.log(temp(20)); // "You made it to zero"
+  // ... and again, the function we care about ended up in a var called temp instead of the original variable console.log(temp(20)); // "You made it to zero"
 {% endhighlight %}